Political positions of Joe Lieberman: Health care

 Lieberman voted in favor of the Early Treatment for HIV Act of 2003, which provided Medicaid treatment for people with HIV.
 He also voted for prohibiting HIV-positive immigrants from entering the United States.

 Lieberman was critical of Bush's Medicare plan, arguing that, in its current state, it does not provide sufficiently for the elderly.

 In March 2006, according to The New Haven Register, when asked about the approach of Catholic hospitals on contraceptives for rape victims, Lieberman said he believed that Catholic hospitals that refuse to give contraceptives to rape victims for "principled reasons" shouldn't be forced to do so.
 "In Connecticut, it shouldn't take more than a short ride to get to another hospital," he said.

 During his 2004 campaign, Lieberman said, "The day I walk into the Oval Office, the first thing I'm going to do is rescind the Bush administration restrictions on embryonic stem cell research."
 In 2006, he criticized Bush's veto of the Stem Cell Research Enhancement Act of 2005.

 In 2005, Lieberman, along with Republicans Orrin Hatch and Sam Brownback, introduced S. 975, the Project BioShield II Act of 2005.
 Its stated purpose was to provide incentives to increase research by private sector entities to develop medical countermeasures to counter bioterrorism threats.
 The bill would have provided tax credits, patent extensions, and immunity from civil liability.

 During a 2006 debate with challenger Ned Lamont, Lieberman claimed to be working towards universal health care.

 Lieberman joined a few other Democrats, Republican Florida Governor Jeb Bush and the Republican Congress as a vocal opponent of efforts to remove the feeding tube in the Terri Schiavo case.

-Lieberman is a co-sponsor of the Healthy Americans Act.
+Lieberman was a co-sponsor of the Healthy Americans Act.

 In 2009, Lieberman opposed to a "public option" and stated he would side with Republicans and filibuster any attempt to pass major health legislation that includes one.
 Lieberman confirmed on December 13, 2009, he will not vote for the Senate Health care bill in its current form, reportedly informing Majority Leader Harry Reid directly that he would filibuster any attempt to pass health care with a public option or an expansion of Medicare coverage.
 Lieberman, however, supported the expansion of Medicare as a part of the 2000 Democratic presidential platform and as recently as September 2009.
-Since the beginning of 2005, Lieberman has received over $930,000 in campaign contributions from the health sector.
-He ranks 75th out of 100 senators for percentage of contributions from corporate PACs.
+Writing about Lieberman in 2009, Nate Silver of FiveThirtyEight said he was "generally not one of the more sold-out Senators," ranking him 75th out of 100 senators for percentage of contributions from corporate PACs, although he received nearly $1 million in campaign contributions from the health sector from 2005 to 2010.
 Reid later remarked to Senate colleagues, "They don't call him Joe Gun for nothing."